-A hearty, vegetable-filled pastry dish that is ready to serve in less than an hour.
+This Mushroom Pie is a delicious dinner option that's surprisingly easy to pull together.
+A hearty, vegetable-filled pastry dish ready to serve in less than an hour.
 A pie lover's dream come true!

-Pies, in my opinion, are one of the world's best comfort food!
-It doesn't matter if they are sweet or savory, these baked pastry treats can always make someone feel instantly better.
+Pies, in my opinion, are one of the world's best comfort foods!
+Whether sweet or savory, these baked pastry treats can always make someone feel instantly better.

 And when fall hits and the weather becomes cooler, freshly baked pies are one of my absolute favorites to indulge in!
 A Sweet Potato Pecan Pie for dessert or a classic German Onion Pie for breakfast or lunch is always something my family and I look forward to.

-So, imagine how excited I am to be sharing this amazing Mushroom Pie recipe.
+So, imagine how excited I am to share this amazing Mushroom Pie recipe.

 A tender and flaky crust with a creamy mushroom filling cooked with onions and simmered in a Sherry cream sauce.
 Everyone will LOVE it!